Glen Sherley: "Greystone Chapel"

 During the late 1960s, Sherley wrote and recorded "Greystone Chapel," in reference to the chapel within Folsom Prison, where he was an inmate at the time.
-On January 12, 1968 a copy of this recording made its way into the hands of Johnny Cash by way of a Folsom minister who was a friend of Cash's, the night before he was due to appear in concert at Folsom.
+On January 12, 1968 a copy of this recording made its way into the hands of Johnny Cash by way of Floyd Gressett, a Folsom minister who was a friend of Cash's, the night before he was due to appear in concert at Folsom.

-In an interview with Life Magazine in 1994 titled "Country Rocks The Country", Johnny Cash said:
+In an interview with Life magazine in 1994 titled "Country Rocks The Country", Johnny Cash said:

 "Greystone Chapel" was recorded, along with the rest of Cash's Folsom performance, on January 13, 1968.

 Success

-After being transferred from Folsom Prison to Vacaville he worked in the prison hospital unit where he met Spade Cooley, who was serving a life sentence for murder, until his death in 1969 while on a 72-hour leave from prison.
+After being transferred from Folsom Prison to Vacaville, he worked in the prison hospital unit where he met Spade Cooley, who was serving a life sentence for murder, until his death in 1969 while on a 72-hour leave from prison.
 Cooley was known to be a positive influence on Sherley.
-Sherley was able to refine his music abilities as well as his abilities to deal with his audience.
+Sherley was able to refine his music abilities as well as his abilities to deal with audiences.

 After the release of Greystone Chapel, Sherley's next major success came in 1971, when country singer Eddy Arnold recorded another song written by Sherley, "Portrait Of My Woman."
 The song became the title track of Arnold's next release.

 Following the fame gained through the Arnold release, Sherley was offered the chance to record a live album, Glen Sherley, while still in prison.
 The album was a success when it was recorded, with the permission of prison officials, and released by Mega Records.
-Production supervision was provided by House of Cash with musicians from the Nashville area, leading to an offer from Johnny Cash himself to join Cash's publishing organization, House of Cash.
+Production supervision was provided by Cash's publishing organization, House of Cash, with musicians from the Nashville area, leading to an offer from Johnny Cash for Sherley to join House of Cash.
 When Sherley was released from Prison in 1971, he was met at the gates by Cash.
 His album was re-released by Bear Family Records as Glen Sherley - Live at Vacaville, California.
 A remastered version of his album was produced and released by his estate in 2017.
 The Album "Glen Sherley: Released Again" includes 3 bonus tracks, one of which is an original demo he recorded in his cell.

 When the documentary Flower Out of Place was filmed, showcasing Cash, Linda Ronstadt and Roy Clark performing at Tennessee State Prison, Sherley hosted the performance.
-Recent CD and DVD releases of this movie excluded Sherley's performance, possibly due to time constraints.
+Recent CD and DVD releases of this documentary exclude Sherley's performance, possibly due to time constraints.

-According to Marshall Grant, bass player and road manager for Cash, Sherley exhibited behavior that clearly indicated he was a pathological criminal.
+According to Marshall Grant, bass player and road manager for Cash, Sherley exhibited behavior that indicated he was a pathological criminal.
 He casually made comments about killing members of the cast of Cash's show, and made threats.
 Cash himself became concerned about Sherley's potential for violence, and eventually dismissed him.